rramosp/streetview_gemini_demo/README.md

 This demo allows you to navigate to a location in Google StreetView and use Gemini to find stuff about it.
 For instance

 - Count people, signs, vehicles, trees
-- Estimate quality/status of road infrastructures, signs, markings
+- Estimate status of road infrastructures, buildings, etc.
-- Estimate vegetation, characterize buildings
 - Detect informal business, human activity
+- Simulate modifications (night time, remove/add elements, etc)
 - Read signs and panels for business, indications, places
 - Anything in your imagination